jitinsharma/jitinsharma.com/content/posts/2025-05-08---finding-network-in-a-haystack/index.md

 ![Finding Network in a haystack](./image.png)

-I recently learned about spread spectrum technology - a communication technique developed decades ago that works by hopping signals across frequencies to improve reliability.
+I recently learned about spread spectrum technology (credit [acquired.fm](https://www.acquired.fm/)) - a communication technique developed decades ago that works by hopping signals across frequencies to improve reliability.
 What started as a way to make military communications jam-resistant eventually led to CDMA and the cellular networks we rely on today.
-The entire journey of how a communication signal travels is quite fascinating, and equally complex and deep when performing a simple thing such as a network call on mobile.
+The entire journey of how a communication signal travels is quite fascinating, and equally complex and deep when performing a simple step such as a network call on mobile.

 A simple HTTP request might seem straightforward, but under the hood, it's a complex dance between your device, cellular towers, ISPs, and data centers.
 Each step in this chain can introduce latency, failures, or performance bottlenecks.
 Through real-world experimentation and production deployments, I've discovered several low-level optimizations that can dramatically improve network reliability and performance.